ACL brings thousands of people to Austin, yet one downtown business loses most of its customers

 Martinez said through the years, they've tried to get the word out.

-"We do post on our social media that we are open," said Martinez.
+"We do post on our social media that we are open," Martinez said.
 "We have a newsletter that we like to put out there, trying to make sure community members know that we are open.
 It still doesn't work as much."

 What many people don't know is that the sign that says "ROAD CLOSED" also says "RESIDENT AND BUSINESS ACCESS ONLY," meaning people attending ACL can't use Toomey Road, but those who what to dine at Casa de Luz can pass by.

 Chandan Lakhotia is a faithful Casa de Luz customer.
-On Sunday, when visiting, he was in shock at how it looked.
+When he went to the restaurant on Sunday, he was shocked at how it looked.

-"We also had to cut some of our staff because we just don't need them," said Martinez.
+"We also had to cut some of our staff because we just don't need them," Martinez said.
 "So, it's very sad to have to do all of this."

 PEOPLE ARE ALSO READING: